VishNu2069/game-of-dice/README.md

 # Game of Dice

-This solution contains two projects one is the main code and another is for unit tests cases.
+This solution contains two projects one is the main code and another is for unit test cases.
 This is console application that runs on commands line interface through out.

 ## Setup